towczare/jsp-sda/03_page-elements-jsp/README.md

 |_______________________________________________|
 ```
 Some tips:
-To generate hashcolor value you can use following code:
+:bulb: To generate hashcolor value you can use following code:
 ```
 // create a big random number - maximum is ffffff (hex) = 16777215 (dez) int nextInt = RANDOM.nextInt(256*256*256);